tsinghua-ideal/Syno/docs/plans.md

 - [ ] Multiple weights.
 (Minimumize difference.)
 - [ ] Add support for float16.
 - [x] Manual `rfactor` for up to 3x performance.
+- [ ] Add support for more arithmetic operations, other than product.

 ## Transforms

+- [ ] Implement generation for ShiftOp.
 - [ ] Add ReverseOp.
 - [ ] Random shuffle convolution.
 - [ ] What is a MergeOp by the way?
+- [ ] To support Attention, what can we do?

 ## Search